Chong Kee Hiong

-Chong Kee Hiong (钟奇雄 (Cheng Kî-hiông, Zung1 Kei4 Hung4, Zhōng Qíxiǒng); born 1966) is a Singaporean politician and accountant who has been serving as Treasurer of the PAP Community Foundation since 2020.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Bishan East division of Bishan–Toa Payoh GRC since 2015.
+Chong Kee Hiong (钟奇雄 (Cheng Kî-hiông, Zung1 Kei4 Hung4, Zhōng Qíxiǒng); born April 1966) is a Singaporean accountant and former politician who has been serving as the treasurer of the PAP Community Foundation since 2020.
+A member of the governing People's Action Party (PAP), he was the member of Parliament (MP), part of the PAP team, representing Bishan-Toa Payoh Group Representation Constituency between 2015 and 2025.

 Education

 Chong was educated at Raffles Institution and Raffles Junior College before he received a scholarship from KPMG to study at the National University of Singapore, from which he graduated with a Bachelor of Accountancy.
+As NUS' School of Accountancy was moved to the then Nanyang Technological Institute (predecessor of Nanyang Technological University, Singapore) in 1987, Chong is also considered an alumnus of NTU Singapore.
 He also completed an Advanced Management Program at the Harvard Business School in 2008.
 He is a member of the Institute of Singapore Chartered Accountants.

 Career

+Chong started his career in audit as a graduate assistant at KPMG in 1990.

 Chong is the chief executive officer of Suntec Real Estate Investment Trust.
 He was the chairman of NTUC Foodfare.
-Before joining Suntec, Chong was the Chief Executive Officer of OUE Hospitality REIT Management Pte Ltd. Prior to this, Chong was the chief executive officer of The Ascott.
+Before joining Suntec, Chong was the chief executive officer of OUE Hospitality REIT Management Pte Ltd. Prior to this, Chong was the chief executive officer of The Ascott.
 Earlier in his career, he was the chief financial officer of Raffles Holdings.
-Chong started his career in audit as a graduate assistant at KPMG in 1990.